ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 A controlled environment can form all or part of the Internet path or might carry network traffic that is isolated from the end-to-end path.
-Algorithms that rely on specific functions or configurations in a network need to provide a reference or specifications for these functions (an RFC or another stable specification).
+Algorithms that rely on specific functions or configurations in a network need to provide a reference or specification for these functions (an RFC or another stable specification).
-The IETF will need to assess whether the relevant working group is able review the specification of a proposed new algorithm and whethr there is sufficient experience to understand any dependent functions.
+The IETF will need to assess whether the relevant working group is able review the proposed new algorithm and whether there is sufficient experience to understand any dependent functions.

 A data centre is an example of a controlled environment, which often deploys fabrics with rich